AdobeDocs/marketo.de-DE/help/marketo/product-docs/mobile-marketing/push-notifications/preview-a-push-notification.md

 ![](assets/image2015-9-17-17-3a2-3a1.png)

-Auf dem Bildschirm Benachrichtigungszentrum befindet sie sich oben,
+Auf dem Bildschirm Benachrichtigungszentrum befindet er sich oben,

 ![](assets/image2015-9-17-17-3a3-3a15.png)